Novo Holdings

 Seed Round in 2008

-Vantia Ltd is a pharmaceutical company based in Southampton, United Kingdom, focused on developing small molecule drugs that address significant unmet medical needs.
-Established in 2007, the company has a clinical pipeline that includes VA106483, aimed at treating nocturia, a condition that disrupts sleep due to frequent nighttime urination, and VA111913, designed for dysmenorrhea, which involves painful menstrual cramps caused by abnormal uterine contractions.
-These conditions affect millions of individuals and represent substantial market opportunities.
-Vantia's strategy involves advancing its proprietary drug candidates through Phase II clinical testing and seeking commercialization through partnerships, positioning itself to make a meaningful impact in the urology and women's health sectors.
+Vantia Therapeutics is a pharmaceutical company based in Southampton, United Kingdom, focused on developing novel small molecule drugs to address significant unmet medical needs.
+Founded in 2008, the company has a strong clinical pipeline that includes VA106483, aimed at treating nocturia, a condition characterized by frequent nighttime urination, and VA111913, designed for dysmenorrhea, which involves painful menstrual cramps.
+Both drug candidates target conditions that affect millions of individuals and represent substantial market opportunities due to their inadequate existing treatments.
+Vantia's strategy involves advancing its proprietary drug candidates through Phase II clinical testing and subsequently seeking commercialization partnerships.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.